 NGOs Plot Wave of Criminal Referrals to Legitimize International Criminal Court

 NGOs Submit Evidence to ICC on Crimes Against Humanity and Impunity in Honduras, Call on Court to Take Up Case ...
 Today, two leading human rights organizations submitted evidence to the International Criminal Court (ICC) in The Hague, including expert testimony, periodic compilations of crimes against humanity committed in the last year, and evidence showing there has been no accountability so far for the crimes in Honduras since the 2009 coup.
 The Center for Constitutional Rights (CCR) and the International Federation for Human Rights (FIDH) made the submission. – The International Federation for Human Rights (FIDH)

-Dominant Social Theme: The International Criminal Court fights for you and me – and worldwide justice against those who disobey our perception of what is correct with impunity.
+Dominant Social Theme: The International Court fights for you and me – and worldwide justice against those that disobey our perception of what is correct with impunity.